vikchupak/Databases/MySQL/Queries.md

 https://www.mysqltutorial.org/mysql-basics/mysql-self-join/

 # Implicit (inner) join vs explicit (inner) join
+In the image below, it is not (implicit) join, but nested select
 <img width="773" alt="2_tables" src="https://github.com/VIK2395/Databases/assets/50545334/1bae99a9-c544-4d7e-b503-2f40bdcd1a66">

 Implicit (inner) join can always be rewritten with explicit (inner) join.